19hours/sg-statutes/Acts/Legal Profession Act.md

 [19/2008]

-(4) Where the Attorney-General has received under this section any complaint in respect of the conduct of a foreign lawyer registered by the Attorney-General under section 130I, 130J or 130K or granted the approval of the Attorney-General under section 130L or of a solicitor registered by the Attorney-General under section 130O, or where any information is brought to the knowledgeof the Attorney-General which satisfies the Attorney-General that there may be grounds for such a complaint, the Attorney-General may, if he is of the opinion that there is sufficient reason for doing so —
+(4) Where the Attorney-General has received under this section any complaint in respect of the conduct of a foreign lawyer registered by the Attorney-General under section 130K or granted the approval of the Attorney-General under section 130L(1) or of a solicitor registered by the Attorney-General under section 130O, or where any information is brought to the knowledge of the Attorney-General which satisfies the Attorney-General that there may be grounds for such a complaint, the Attorney-General may, if he is of the opinion that there is sufficient reason for doing so —

-(a) cancel or suspend, for such period (not exceeding 5 years) as he may think fit, the registration of the foreign lawyer under section 130I, 130J or 130K or of the solicitor under section 130O, or revoke or suspend, for such period (not exceeding 5 years) as he may think fit, the approval of the foreign lawyer under section 130L, as the case may be;
+(a) cancel or suspend, for such period as he may think fit, the registration of the foreign lawyer under section 130K or of the solicitor under section 130O, or revoke or suspend, for such period (not exceeding 5 years) as he may think fit, the approval of the foreign lawyer under section 130L(1), as the case may be;

+[8/2011 wef 03/05/2011]

+[Act 3 of 2012 wef 01/06/2012]

 (b) order the foreign lawyer or solicitor to pay a penalty of not more than $100,000;